 Trust attracts.
 Content marketing earns trust by providing valuable information that solves problems and educates.
 Above all, it is all about building relationships and establishing yourself as a go-to expert in your field.

-Through content marketing, you can generate more website traffic, which attracts more potential customers and eventually leads to sustainable profits from loyal clients.
+Through content marketing, you can generate more website traffic, attract more potential customers, and eventually lead to sustainable profits from loyal clients.

-The first most important step in content marketing is making sure you know how to identify your target audience.
-Knowing who you are talking to helps set the foundation of content marketing for your company.
+The first and most important step in content marketing is making sure you know how to identify and find your target audience.
+Knowing who you are talking to sets the foundation of an effective content strategy.

 Examine the data from the customers you already have to create a customer persona.
 Customer personas can be developed by analyzing your site’s quantitative data, e.g., Google Analytics, and qualitative data, e.g., feedback from the customers.
-This can help you discover the demographics and psychographics about your customers along with what motivates them to engage.
+This can help you discover the demographics and psychographics of your customers, along with what motivates them to engage.

 This is a crucial step to take as it helps you start mapping out what content you will create.
-Through these customer personas, you will be able to figure out the types of content your customers are looking for and what is helpful for them, which will help you create the right type of content marketing.
+Through these customer personas, you will be able to figure out the types of content your customers are looking for and what is helpful for them, which will help you create the right kind of content.

 Ask yourself these questions to define your target audience: